iamsukosan/iamsukosan/README.md

 ## About

-I'm a Mechanical Engineering graduate who spent 5+ years at the intersection of **content strategy, technical SEO, and full-stack web infrastructure** — and I'm now building toward **AI-powered systems engineering**.
+I'm a Mechanical Engineering graduate who spent 5+ years at the intersection of **content strategy, technical SEO, and full-stack web infrastructure**, and I'm now building toward **AI-powered systems engineering**.

 My edge isn't just knowing the tools.
-It's knowing what breaks in production, why a 500-page multilingual site falls apart under the wrong schema, and how to wire an AI automation system that actually fits into a business workflow — not just a demo environment.
+It's knowing what breaks in production, why a 500-page multilingual site falls apart under the wrong schema, and how to wire an AI automation system that actually fits into a business workflow, not just a demo environment.

-Currently managing global web and content operations for an industrial B2B company across UK, India, Germany, and the Middle East — while systematically building AI and DevOps depth.
+Currently managing global web and content operations for an industrial B2B company across UK, India, Germany, and the Middle East, while systematically building AI and DevOps depth.

 ---

 ## What I'm Building Right Now

-> Three applied projects in active development — each one solving a real problem I've faced professionally.
+> Three applied projects in active development, each one solving a real problem I've faced professionally.

 ### 🔍 AI Content Brief Generator
 `n8n` `Claude API` `Google Search Console API` `PostgreSQL`

-Automated pipeline that takes a target keyword, pulls live SERP data and GSC signals, runs competitor content analysis, and outputs a structured content brief via Claude — eliminating 2–3 hours of manual research per brief.
+Automated pipeline that takes a target keyword, pulls live SERP data and GSC signals, runs competitor content analysis, and outputs a structured content brief via Claude, eliminating 2–3 hours of manual research per brief.

 **Status:** Core pipeline complete · Adding semantic clustering